Chapter 5.1 LXQt Panel¶

 LXQt Panel is the bar situated at the bottom of your screen by default.
 The panel contains an application menu, a desktop switcher, a quicklaunch bar, a taskbar, a system tray containing applets, and a clock.
 The panel is highly configurable with a number of settings and plugins which is detailed in the Customizing section and also contains how to add or remove applets.

-On a single window to move it to a different desktop right click to desktop to move the desired desktop.
-The item to current desktop moves the window to your current virtual desktop.
-Right clicking and selecting Move lets you drag the application around to the desired point on the desktop.
-To move an application from a different desktop to the current desktop right click on the application on the taskbar select .
+On a single window on the taskbar to move it to a different desktop right click Move lets you drag the application around to the desired point on the desktop.
 The resize option from the same window lets you resize the window you right clicked on.
 Right click and select on a window to maximize it.
 Right clicking on window will return a window back to its original size.
-To minimize a different window from the task bar you can minimize by moving the mousewheel down or right clicking on the window on the taskbar and select .
-Right clicking on a window will make the window only your titlebar.
+To minimize a different window from the task bar you can minimize by right clicking on the window on the taskbar and selecting .
+Right clicking on a window will make the window only your titlebar.to move the window to the desired desktop.
+To move a window to your current virtual desktop right click on the window on your taskbar and select .
+If you have multiple monitors you can right click and select to move a window to the next monitor.
+To move a window back to a previous monitor right click on the taskbar and select .
+Right clicking and selecting

 In the system tray there there are multiple widgets.
-With the volume applet you can change the volume by using the mouse-wheel with the mouse over the speaker icon or left click the speaker icon and drag the volume up and down.
+To see more on how to use nm-tray which manages network in the tray see chapter 3.1.5.
+Also included is Qlipper which to see how to use view how to view chapter 2.4.5.
+Other Programs you install can also place a tray icon here as well.
+With the volume applet you can change the volume by using the mouse-wheel with the mouse over the speaker icon or left click the speaker icon and drag the volume up and down or press Up arrow or Down arrow.
 To mute the volume with the button at the bottom of the volume meter or middle click on the volume applet.
+To see what the current volume is you can hover the mouse over the volume applet.
 To close the volume applet press the Escape key.

 If you are on a laptop the panel will also show the battery meter to show how much power you have remaining.
 To view your current charge level mouseover the battery meter and it will show if your battery is charging by mousing over.
 To view information about your battery left click the battery icon.
 The field Energy Full Design shows how much power your battery held when it was brand new.
 The field Energy Full shows the current full charge of your battery in your current health.The Energy Now shows how much power is in your battery.
 The Technology field shows what kind of battery you have.